OHS-Hosting-Infrastructure/complaint-tracker/doc/adr/0003-authentication.md

 Users of the complaint tracker need to login for access to sensitive data.

-All users will already have an HSES account, and HSES is the main sore of complaint data currently.
+All users will already have an HSES account, and HSES is the main source of complaint data currently.

 HSES is also already a provider of OAuth2 sign-in services to other OHS applications.